dheeraj03092006/Digital-Clock/README.md

 # Digital-Clock
-This project gives the current time and date
+This project gives the current time and date.